The Admirable Dr Phibes

 Unfortunately, I haven't been able to find a clip which plays only this track, so here's one (complete with vinyl clicks for a spurious authenticity) which also plays Mirrors, the instrumental which immediately follows it on the album, and which is more in the ambient/space rock mode:

 I'll give you one more track from Whirlpool before going on to talk about the band itself.
-This is Sugarblast, the track which segues into the reprise of Eye Am The Sky, and where the proficiency of the rhythm section really comes to the fore:
+This is Sugarblast, the track which segues into the reprise of Eye Am The Sky (also heard in this clip), and where the proficiency of the rhythm section really comes to the fore:

 So, who were these guys producing such remarkably off-kilter but accessible sounds?